Senja-P/Python-Grocery-Basket/README.md

 ![](https://github.com/Senja-P/Images/blob/main/GitHub_PopulationFlow..png)

 ### Technical skills utilised
-- Tools and libraries used; Jupyter, Pandas, NumPy, os, matplotlib, seaborn, scipy.
+- Tools and libraries used; Jupyter, pandas, NumPy, os, matplotlib, seaborn, scipy.
 Examples of used Python scripts available above
 - Excel, Power Point and Python used for visualisations

 ### Data
 - Size: 35 millions rows
 - Data Sets: products, orders and customers.
-The customer dataset and prices column in product dataset were fabricated for the training purposes by CareerFoundry.
+The customer data set and prices column in product data set were fabricated for the training purposes by CareerFoundry.
 - Year: 2017

 ### Data Source